-Elizabeth Sorensen of Learning Options, Inc.
+Elizabeth Sorensen is Recognized for her work with Learning Options, Inc.

 “Education is the foundation that will move our state forward,” states Tim Miley.
 That’s not just a political mantra, it is something that not only is supported by action but is encouraged through recognition of organizations and volunteers throughout our community.

 Organizations like Learning Options, Inc., whose mission is to “promote and expand in-depth study and exploration focused on the needs and interests of learners in our region,” place focus on Arts and STEM (Science, Technology, Engineering, and Math) principles in education.
 Through unique and diverse programs, Learning Options provides many resources to not only further the education of children in our region but also resources to parents and educators that assist students that need additional educational support.

 Through their programs, Learning Options makes opportunities available that offer hands-on experiences for students in our region.
 Through programs like the Lego Leagues, Zero Robotics, and Art in the Park, children gain knowledge and experience in the STEM and Art areas.
 This not only encourages immediate educational growth but provides an outlook for future opportunities and potential career choices.
 Students that may not have had these experiences otherwise see what is available to them and what they can potentially accomplish later in life.

 This dedication to the STEM, Arts, and our children require hours and hours of volunteer work.
 Learning Options volunteers provide instruction for classes, workshops, camps and also provide resources for schools, agencies, and families.
 They offer referral resources for tutoring, assessment, curriculum, and other programs.
 Volunteers are utilized to deliver a majority of their programs that are financially supported through grants and fundraisers.